PHS Homecoming

 • Tug-of-war competition during Panther Time

-• Minute to Win Games during lunch
+• Minute-to-Win Games during lunch

 Class Reunions